Non-Surgical Gum Therapy in St. Thomas

 Generally, cleaning and polishing of teeth is above the gum line.
 More aggressive therapy can involve curettage and root-planning and/or treatment with site-specific administration of medications to the affected gums.

-Curettage is the removal of the soft tissue lining around the tooth that is chronically irritated by bacteria deep below the visible gum-line.
-Removal improves the healing potential of the remaining healthy tissue.
+Curettage is the removal of the soft tissue lining around the tooth that is chronically irritated by bacteria deep below the visible gum line.
+Removal helps to increase the healing potential of the remaining healthy tissue.

 Our trained hygienists at Fairview Dentistry typically perform these procedures simultaneously.
-A local anaesthesia may be required.
+A local anesthesia may be required.

 How long does treatment take?

-Just as gum disease does not happen over night, treatment is generally spread out over time to ensure the effectiveness of one procedure before the next takes place.
+Just as gum disease does not happen overnight, treatment is generally spread out over time to have each stage of treatment be effective before the next takes place.
 Generally, your condition is reassessed periodically and joint decisions are made before moving forward.

 Surgical Gum Therapy

 The services of a specialist (i.e., a periodontist) may be required should surgical intervention be required.
-Often surgery allows for complete healing of the gum and bone, reduced mobility of teeth and a greatly improved prognosis.
+Often surgery allows for complete healing of the gum and bone, reduced mobility of teeth and resulting in a better prognosis.